Pennine View School E-Safety Team

 For any issues regarding E-Safety or Safeguarding please email firstname.lastname@example.org

 or phone directly on (01709) 864978 and asking for any member of staff above.

-Pupil e-Safety curriculum ( to view our complete E-Safety policy, Click Here )
+Pupil E-Safety curriculum ( to view our complete E-Safety policy, Click Here )

-Has a clear, progressive e-safety education programme as part of the Computing curriculum / PSHE curriculum.
+This school has a clear, progressive e-safety education programme as part of the Computing curriculum / PSHE curriculum.
 This covers a range of skills and behaviours appropriate to their age and experience, including: